rafaeelaudibert/UFRGS_scraper.js/README.md

 There is also a `Shell` scraper with less functionalities but a lot faster

-This code is tested to run in UFRGS's "Listão" from the 2016 to 2021 editions.
+This code is tested to run in UFRGS's "Listão" from the 2022 and 2023 editions.
 There are no warranties that it will run in future editions, as this is only a scraper and depends in the website layout, which can be changed by UFRGS at any time.

+> **NOTE:** A previous version worked for the years between 2016 and 2021, but that version stopped working recently
+> You might check it by looking at previous commits

 ---